mottaquikarim/pycontent/content/topics/foundations_pandas.md

 ```
 ## Pandas Series Objects

-A **Series** object from the Pandas library is like a simpler version of an ndarray.
+A **Series** object from the Pandas library is a 1-D ndarray that has been streamlined for data processing.

 * All the values in a Series must homogenous.
 * A Series is always 1-D.